 Auset’s Star ~ Humanity’s Mystery

-Some mysteries regard Sopdet as the true light and original source of all life including our sun – “shadow” of the great star – which illuminates the illusory physical world; whereas the great star, Sopdet, keeps the true spiritual world alive.
-Sopdet has crossed from the east bank of the Milky Way where it resided some 100,000 years ago to the west bank of the celestial Nile River where it currently rests.
+Sopdet isthe true light and original source of all life including our sun – “shadow” of the great star – which illuminates the illusory physical world; whereas the great star Sopdet, keeps the true spiritual world alive.
+Sopdet has crossed from the east bank of the Milky Way where it resided some 100,000 years ago to the west bank of the celestial River where it currently rests.

-The link between Sopdet/Sirius and occult knowledge occurs throughout history.
 Revered as Sopdet in Kemet, Sirius was the principal star of the Canis Major (Big Dog) constellation.
-Known also as “the Dog Star,” in the sky Sopdet follows Ausar (Osiris/Orion) “the Hunter” which is located along the celestial equator, thus giving rise to its mysterious lore and status in esoteric teachings.
+Known also as “the Dog Star,” in the sky Sopdet follows Ausar (Orion) “the Hunter” which is located along the celestial equator, thus giving rise to its mysterious lore and status in esoteric teachings.

-Anubis – dog-headed guardian of the mysteries and the gates of death, and companion of Auset as she searches for the pieces of her husband which had been mutilated and scattered by Set (Ausar’s brother) in his evil bid for the ancient Egyptian throne – is associated with Sopdet in the lore of Kemet.
+Anpub – dog-headed guardian of the mysteries and the gates of death, and companion of Auset as she searches for the pieces of her husband which had been mutilated and scattered by Set (Ausar’s brother) in his evil bid for the throne – is associated with Sopdet in the lore of Kemet.

 The three stars on the Hunter’s belt are referred to as “The Three Kings” or “The Three Wise Men/Magi” who herald Sopdet, the “Bright and Morning Star.”
-Teachings which are followed by modern secret societies such as the Freemasons, the Rosicrucians, and the Order of the Eastern Star give Sopdet (Sirius) utmost importance.
-Often depicted as the All-Seeing-Eye of Heru/Horus (the Masonic concept of “Christ” or the highest level of enlightenment achievable for humans on earth) Sopdet is regarded as the source of divine power, destination of divine individuals, and home of humanity’s great teachers.
+Teachings which are followed by modern secret societies give Sirius utmost importance.
+Often depicted as the All-Seeing-Eye of Heru (the highest level of enlightenment achievable for humans on earth) Sopdet is regarded as the source of divine power, destination of divine individuals, and home of humanity’s great teachers.
 “As above, so below” is attributed to the great Kemetic teacher Tehuti.

 Resident star fixed at the bridge of the Milky Way or the River of Stars, Sopdet is one of the mythological watch-persons of the Heavens said to keep guard over the abyss – gateway to the ocean of higher consciousness.
 At this Bridge between “heaven” and “hell” lies judgment of the experiences that have been gathered, progress that has been made, and conditions that are needed to aid the incarnation which would perfect one’s life, therefore enabling the Soul to pass over the Bridge.
 Dubbed the Dog Star, Sopdet symbolizes power, will and steadfastness of purpose, exemplified by the initiate who has succeeded in bridging the lower (hell) and higher (heaven) levels of consciousness.
 The constellation called Argo (the Ship) is located just below Sopdet.

 STAR OF AUSET ~ Subject of much veneration and myth-making throughout the world, Sopdet remained below Cairo’s eastern horizon until its “birth” (or first sighting) in circa 10,500BC which to its earliest witnesses signaled a seminal message from the gods.
-Although etymologically connected to the ancient Egyptian god Ausar (Greek Osiris, hence “Sirius”) the historical and religious notoriety of Sopdet (“Sirius”) is as the “Soul” or “Star of Auset” (Greek Isis), the female counterpoint of Ausar and mother goddess of Kemetic mythology.
+Although etymologically connected to NTR Ausar (Osiris, hence “Sirius”) the historical and religious notoriety of Sopdet (“Sirius”) is as the “Soul” or “Star of Auset”, the female counterpoint of Ausar and mother NTRt of Kemetic mythology.

-Temple’s The Sirius Mystery reveals the profound teachings given to the Dogon of Mali directly from native Nommos of the planet.
-The binary nature and balance of the universe based on Sopdet was a key Mystery known to the Dogon.
-Ancient Egyptians were aware of the orbital dynamics of the “Sirian” system in pre-dynastic times (before 3200 BC),whereas modern astronomy did not discover these facts until over five thousand years later, in 1862.
+Temple’s The Sirius Mystery reveals the binary nature and balance of the universe based on Sopdet was a key Mystery.
+Ancient Kemet had knowledge of the orbital dynamics of the “Sirian” system in pre-dynastic times,whereas western astronomy did not discover these facts until over five thousand years later, in 1862.

-Tehuti – teacher of mysteries who “came from the stars” – is said to be the equivalent of the Dogon in Kemet.
-His treatise The Virgin of the World (trans.) from Kemet refers to the “Black Rite” connected to Ausar, and offers insight into the highest mysteries of Auset.
-The treatise says Tehuti came to earth to teach civilization before he “mounted to the stars,” leaving behind the Kemetic/ancient Egyptian Mysteries which would someday be decoded.
+Tehuti is the teacher of mysteries who “came from the stars”.
+An attributed treatise The Virgin of the World (trans.) refers to the “Black Rite” connected to Ausar, and offers insight into the highest mysteries of Auset.
+The treatise says Tehuti came to earth to teach civilization before he “mounted to the stars,” leaving behind the Kemet Mysteries which would someday be decoded.

 The periastron happens when the gravitational attraction of these stars for each other brings them into their closest communion and the energies they release become their most intense.
 Vast amounts of electro-magnetic radiation are thrown into space by “Sirius A” for her companion, re-igniting and rebirthing “Sirius B” before it resumes its role as her “Dark Companion” once the periastron is past.
 In 1993, when “Sirius” A and B were in close proximity to each other, the effects of Sopdet (Sirius) energy were said to be evident when the waters overflowed the Mississippi River’s banks from June through mid-August.
 The flood-waters receded when the Dog/God star Sopdet reappeared from behind the sun.